-6) Department recommendations for annual evaluation (1 February) following Year 15 (February 2020) for UYTPCP
+6) Department recommendations for annual evaluation (1 February) following Year 16 (February 2021) for UYTPCP

 Has progress toward defined criteria been achieved?
 Yes.
 The FCH increased 2-4% annually during regulatory years 2004-2009, based on modeling and photocensus results and increased 10% annually during regulatory years 2010-2017, based on minimum counts from photocensus results.
+Based on modeled estimates, the herd likely declined during regulatory years 2018 and 2019, but remained within the IM population objective of 50,000-100,000.

 Has achievement of success criteria occurred?
 Yes.
-The July 2017 minimum count of the caribou population was 73,009, which is within the IM population objective of 50,000-100,000.
+The July 2017 minimum count of the caribou population was 73,009 and models indicate the herd has remained above 50,000 caribou through July 2020, which is within the IM population objective of 50,000-100,000.
 In addition, harvest within Alaska has been within the IM harvest objective of 1,000-15,000 during most of the years the program has been active.

 Recommendation for Predation Control: Predator control activities have been suspended in the UYTPCA so that the department can evaluate the effects of predation control on the FCH and wolves in the area.
 We will continue monitoring the results of the program through caribou harvest and caribou and wolf population parameters.
-This predation control program expires June 30, 2020 and will be reevaluated at the Region III Board of Game meeting in March, 2020.